Variational inference (VI) in Turing.jl

 Bayesian linear regression example using ADVI

-This is simply a duplication of the tutorial 5.
-Linear regression but now with the addition of an approximate posterior obtained using ADVI.
+This is simply a duplication of the tutorial on Bayesian linear regression (much of the code is directly lifted), but now with the addition of an approximate posterior obtained using ADVI.

 As we’ll see, there is really no additional work required to apply variational inference to a more complex Model.